 Loraine loves arts and crafts and used to volunteer at an elementary art class.
 She loves sharing fun and easy craft tutorials.

-When I started searching for new yarn use ideas, it looked like there weren't too many new ideas.
+When I started searching for new yarn use ideas, it looked like there weren't too many.
 But I did find some great projects and I thought I'd share these finds with you.
 I've gradually added more yarn crafts, with some of them including crochet or knitting projects.
 As I find new projects, I will continue to add on to this list.
 I've included a picture of the yarn project and the site address where you can find the directions.
 I've only listed craft ideas where there were directions included.

 Make the super cute birds shown above by following the tutorial at the Marrietta blog.

 This is a great craft to use in conjunction with Native American classroom lessons.
 The dream catcher is always a tried and true yarn craft to do with the kids.
 For the directions, go to Handmade by Kelly.

 2. Yarn Wall Hanging